KevGildea/KevGildea.github.io/_posts/2021-05-30-Kinematic-Chain-Mapping.md

 ---

 ### Mapping kinematic chains
 Kinematic chains can be described as a hierarchical system of links and joints.
 Kinematic chains are described by 1) the locations and orientations of each of the joints, and 2) the heirarchy of the joints in the system.
-In this post I develop a method for calculating the solution space for mapping one kinematic chain (a) to another (b), where the latter does not contain any information on joint orientations.
+In this post I develop a method for calculating the solution space for mapping one simple open kinematic chain (i.e. no looping) (a) to another (b), where the latter does not contain any information on joint orientations.
 The chains must have the same number of joints and the same joint heirarchy, but may have differing and disproportional link lengths.

 <p align="center">
   <img src="/assets/images/Kinematic-Chain-Mapping/fig0.png" width="700">